Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Introduction

 \subsection{Geometric Eisenstein Series over the Fargues-Fontaine Curve}

+We will assume that $G$ is a quasi-split group.
 Let $A \subset T \subset B \subset G$ be a choice of maximal split torus, maximal torus, and Borel, respectively.
 In this paper, we will be concerned with studying the geometric Eisenstein functor over the Fargues-Fontaine curve in the principal case (i.e where the parabolic $P \subset G$ is the Borel).
 Restricting to the principal case has several advantages.
 For one, one can unconditionally speak about the Hecke eigensheaf attached to a parameter $\phi_{T}: W_{\mathbb{Q}_{p}} \ra \phantom{}^{L}T$ valued in the maximal torus.
 Additionally, in this case there exists only one Drinfeld compactification $\ol{\Bun}_{B}$ of the moduli space of $B$-structures $\Bun_{B}$, which has a fairly manageable geometry.
 As mentioned in \S 1.1, there are in general two compactifications $\ol{\Bun}_{P}$ and $\widetilde{\Bun}_{P}$.
 The compactification $\ol{\Bun}_{P}$ has a relatively simple geometry and can be understood more or less the same as $\ol{\Bun}_{B}$.
 The problem is that $\ol{\Bun}_{P}$ admits only a map to $\Bun_{M^{ab}}$ and not to $\Bun_{M}$.
 This means we can prove analogous results for the Hecke eigensheaves attached to characters induced from $\phi: W_{\mathbb{Q}_{p}} \ra \phantom{}^{L}M^{ab}$ which correspond to generalized principal series representations induced from $M$.
 We have chosen not to do this in this note for simplicity.
 However, if one wants to consider inductions of Hecke eigensheaves attached to a general supercuspidal parameter $\phi_{M}: W_{\mathbb{Q}_{p}} \ra \phantom{}^{L}M$ then one is forced to understand the much more complicated geometry of the space $\widetilde{\Bun}_{P}$.
-Certainly, some analogues of the results proven in this paper should be possible, but there are many technical hurdles that need to be overcome.
+Certainly, some analogues of the results proven in this paper should be possible, but there are many technical hurdles that need to be overcome (for some partial geometric results in this directions see \cite{HHS}).